govfresh/podcast/_posts/2025-04-02-california-alpha-part-1.md

 ## About Angie

-Angie Quirtarte most recently served as Senior Advisor in the White House Office of Management and Budget where she led efforts to fix federal hiring and talent policy.
+Angie Quirarte most recently served as Senior Advisor in the White House Office of Management and Budget where she led efforts to fix federal hiring and talent policy.
 She is a 2025 Federal 100 awardee.
 Angie has built digital service teams including leading Alpha, helped transform the California DMV,  led the COVID-19 digital response team, matched hundreds of technologists in the public sector, and implemented policies and programs around open data, open source, web standards, and web accessibility.